 Table 5 Optional fields for FT=1.

 ERS type defines the use of time- or frequency-domain ERS.
-Time-domain ERSs typically apply for transmission without FDE at lower optical clock rates and using a single or multiple transmitters.
-Frequency-domain ERS enable transmission at higher optical clock rates when using FDE and multiple transmitters multiple transmitters.
+Time-domain ERSs typically apply for transmission without FDE at lower OCR and using single or multiple transmitters.
+Frequency-domain ERS enable transmission at higher optical clock rates when using FDE and multiple transmitters.

 IRS and ERS are constructed following the same basic principles.
-As IRS and ERS are binary reference signals, no repetitions, no FEC and no line coding apply to them.
+As IRS and ERS are reference signals, no repetitions, no FEC and no line coding apply to them.

 1.2.2.3.1.
 Time-domain RS